 As well as working on commercial illustration work, she’s delivering workshops globally and an exhibiting fine artist.
 We reckon she’s the ideal person to impart a little wisdom and inspiration for building your portfolio and client base.

-Easy to describe but tough to execute, Miss Led’s 7 steps will lead you onto illustration glory!
-Miss Led it's over to you...
+Easy to describe but tough to execute, Miss Led’s seven steps will lead you onto illustration glory!
+Miss Led it's over to you.

 1. Dare to ‘Play Live’

 "It’s all self-initiated, no brief as such, no set subject; just the requirement to fill a large canvas against the clock.
 What you do then is up to you.
-For me, it’s always important to do something that’s interesting to watch unfold.
+For me, it’s always important to do something interesting and watch it unfold.
 When I first started doing this, it was competition based.
 And I was often the only female competitor.
 I’d try to think what the boys might be doing.
-Then I thought about what I could bring to the competition as a female artist, so that I had an extra edge!
+Then I thought about what I could bring to the competition as a female artist so that I had an extra edge!

 “You can’t buy exposure.
 You have to work for it.”

-2. How to get it right first time: ask yourself some big questions
+2. How to get it right the first time: ask yourself some big questions

 "If you’re performing live, you only get one shot.
 But even working in the studio, you’re often against the clock.
 Your first sketch can often be the best, so you have to make it count.
 Before I embark on an illustration, I get the ideas down in writing first.
 This means asking a lot of questions like: